Transitional Bilingual Instruction Program

 Continued Eligibility/Annual Assessment

-Each eligible English language learner must be assessed annually, using the state-approved language proficiency test to determine continued eligibility.
-Students remain eligible until they reach level four (transitional) on the annual state-approved language proficiency test.
+Each eligible English language learner, including English learners under a parent waiver, must be assessed annually, using the state-approved language proficiency test to determine continued eligibility.
+Students remain eligible until they score at a “proficient” level on the annual state-approved language proficiency test.
+After students have exited a program, school districts must monitor the academic progress of former English learners for at least two years to ensure:

 Expected Graduation Year